 Stepchildren of U.S. citizens are not eligible for automatic citizenship after entering the U.S. with a green card, unless the child is adopted by the stepparent and the adoption meets other specific requirements.

-U.S. Citizenship and Immigration Services (USCIS) will not send the Certificate of Citizenship automatically, but does not require you to resubmit documents that you already submitted for the child's green card application.
+USCIS will not send the Certificate of Citizenship automatically, but does not require you to resubmit documents that you already submitted for the child's green card application.

 Some attorneys do file the N-600 application as soon as the child enters the U.S. and include this service in the fee charged for preparing and filing for the child's green card.
 If an attorney prepared your packet, check with him or her before you file an application for a Certificate of Citizenship, as the attorney might have already done it.
 If not, you are still not required to submit a Form N-600 for your children.
 You also have the cheaper option to file for a U.S. passport.